pgrunde/CanvasTutorial/README.md

 };
 ```

 This is close, however we've got no movement on the screen yet.
 Since we are moving the object from left to right, we have to ensure that our X variables are increasing at our defined speed.
-Finish the `drawCanvas` method:
+Finish the `drawCanvas` method by increasing our X variables by `dx` on every frame:

 ```
 var drawCanvas = function(){